 Unfortunately, I do not certify translations carried out by others.
 Sworn translations are signed, stamped and certified as performed by the sworn translator himself/herself.

-If you wish to know more about sworn translation, you can check my blog.
+If you wish to know more about sworn translation, visit my blog.

 My document needs to be legalised.
 Can you do it?